 Insider's Tip - You can easily reach the Centro District by catching the Metro, at Cantagalo station in Copacabana or at the new Ipanema station at Praça General Osorio.
 After visiting the historic sites in Centro, stop at Bar Luiz for beers and a sausage plate.
 Catch the Metro at the nearby Carioca Station and return to your accommodations in Copacabana or Ipanema.

-Note - In 2005 Bar Luiz opened a Kiosk (Quiosque) on Copacabana Beach in front of the Copacabana Palace Hotel near Posto 2.
-Named "Bar Luiz Orla", the kiosk serves the same cold chopp and several of their signature sausage dishes.
+In 2005 Bar Luiz opened a Kiosk (Quiosque) on Copacabana Beach in front of the Copacabana Palace Hotel near Posto 2.
+Named "Bar Luiz Orla", the kiosk served the same cold chopp and several of their signature sausage dishes.
+Bar Luiz Orla closed in 2011

 Location- Lagoa, at Avenida Epitacio Pessoa 1674, walking distance from Ipanema.
 Tel- 55 21 2523 1135.